FlowiseAI/FlowiseDocs/using-flowise/api.md

 ### Authentication

-Message API is restricted to only Flowise admin user.
-Basic authentication must be provided in the headers if Flowise instance has been configured with `FLOWISE_USERNAME` and `FLOWISE_PASSWORD`.
-Refer [app-level.md](../configuration/authorization/app-level.md "mention") for more details.
+Message API is restricted to only Flowise admin users.
+Basic authentication must be provided in the headers if a Flowise instance has been configured with `FLOWISE_USERNAME` and `FLOWISE_PASSWORD`.
+Refer to [app-level.md](../configuration/authorization/app-level.md "mention") for more details.

 {% tabs %}
 {% tab title="Node" %}